JanaBartak/HONEST/README.md

 Nexus of nurses' and physicians' wages and mortality in acute care settings: a cross-sectional study using routine data

-#### Aim 3:

-Cost-effectiveness and budget impact of hospitals’ investments in nurses’ and physicians’ wages

 DESCRIPTION OF SUBSTUDIES
 -------------------------